anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.rst

 Prerequisites
 -------------

-You need one physical server acting as a jump server along with minimum of two additional servers on which RI-2 will be deployed.
+You will need one physical server acting as a jump server along with minimum of two additional servers on which RI-2 will be deployed.
 Please refer to :ref:`chapters/chapter03:Requirements for Labs` for detailed information on the server and network specifications.

 Installation of the Reference Implementation